Metrics¶

 criterion_f1 |

-Overall F1 for MET class.
+Overall F1 for the binary MET class.

 TYPE: